Carbon farming: Reforestation

-Bamboo
+Bamboo farming

 A bamboo forest will store less total carbon than most types of mature forest.
 However, it can store a similar total amount of carbon as rubber plantations and tree orchards, and can surpass the total carbon stored in agroforests, palm oil plantations, grasslands and shrublands.
 A bamboo plantation sequesters carbon at a faster rate than a mature forest or a tree plantation.
 However it has been found that only new plantations or plantations with active management will be sequestering carbon at a faster rate than mature forests.
 Compared with other fast-growing tree species, bamboo is only superior in its ability to sequester carbon if selectively harvested.
 Bamboo forests are especially high in potential for carbon sequestration if the cultivated plant material is turned into durable products that keep the carbon in the plant material for a long period because bamboo is both fast growing and regrows strongly following an annual harvest.

 While bamboo has the ability to store carbon as biomass in cultivated material, more than half of the carbon sequestration from bamboo will be stored as carbon in the soil.
 Carbon that is sequestered into the soil by bamboo is stored by the rhizomes and roots which is biomass that will remain in the soil after plant material above the soil is harvested and stored long-term.
 Bamboo can be planted in sub-optimal land unsuitable for cultivating other crops and the benefits would include not only carbon sequestration but improving the quality of the land for future crops and reducing the amount of land subject to deforestation.
 The use of carbon emission trading is also available to farmers who use bamboo to gain carbon credit in otherwise uncultivated land.
 Therefore, the farming of bamboo timber may have significant carbon sequestration potential.

+Costs and financial incentives

+Many factors affect the costs of carbon sequestration including soil quality, transaction costs and various externalities such as leakage and unforeseen environmental damage.
+Because reduction of atmospheric CO_{2} is a long-term concern, farmers can be reluctant to adopt more expensive agricultural techniques when there is not a clear crop, soil, or economic benefit.

+Carbon farming methods might have additional costs.
+Individual land owners are sometimes given incentives to use carbon farming methods through government policies.
+Governments in Australia and New Zealand are considering allowing farmers to sell carbon credits once they document that they have sufficiently increased soil carbon content.

+Approved practices may make farmers eligible for federal funds.
+Not all carbon farming techniques have been recommended.